 Napa County has documented field procedures for the collection of groundwater level measurements which were updated as part of the County's Comprehensive Groundwater Monitoring Program (Appendix B; LSCE, 2010a).
 An example form for recording water level measurements is also included here.
-The County will use these procedures for the CASGEM program as well as continued monitoring of wells where water level data are submitted to DWR semi-annually for inclusion in DWR's Water Data Library, and the monitoring of other wells measured for County information.
+The County will use these procedures for the CASGEM program (CASGEM wells) as well as continued monitoring of wells where water level data are submitted to DWR semi-annually for inclusion in DWR's Water Data Library (Volunteer Wells), and the monitoring of other wells measured for internal County-only information.